tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 Navigate to http://localhost:3000/ and you should see something like the image above.
 Now you can commit and push this `create-next-app` to your new GitHub repository.

 > _Note:_ This guide assumes you are following along with a fresh _create-next-app_.
-However, **if you're configuring your own project**, some requirements of setting up GitHub Open Authoring are that you use _Next.js >= 9.3 in a public GitHub repository that is deployed with Vercel_ (a.k.a ZEIT Now) or another platform that can handle Next.js Previews.
+However, **if you're configuring your own project**, some requirements of setting up GitHub Open Authoring are that you use _Next.js >= 9.3 in a public GitHub repository that is deployed with Vercel_ (formerly ZEIT Now) or another platform that can handle Next.js Previews.

 ### With Typescript